Predicting the supremum: optimality of "stop at once or not at all": The maximum of a L evy process

+a convergent integral.
+Since (c)' and (d)' are obviously satisfied, the process will be SRSS if $\gamma\geq L$.
+Since $r>p$, the `large' positive jumps of $X(t)$ tend to be greater in magnitude (and occur more frequently) than the `large' negative jumps.
+On the other hand, the small jumps of the process in either direction are comparable in size. } \end{remark}

-\begin{example} {\rm ({\em Stable processes}\,) Suppose $X$ is a stable L\'evy process with index of stability $\alpha$ ($0<\alpha\leq 2$).
+\begin{example} {\rm ({\em Stable processes}\,) Let $X$ be a stable L\'evy process with index of stability $\alpha$ ($0<\alpha\leq 2$).
 If $\alpha=2$, then $X$ is just a Brownian motion with drift, and the optimal rule is already specified by Theorem \ref{thm:Levy-finite}.
 (In fact, in this case the optimal rules are unique except for some trivial cases; see Allaart \cite{Allaart}.)

 If $\alpha<2$, then $\sigma=0$ and the L\'evy measure $\nu$ is of the form